emvi/null/README.md

 ## Usage

 Here is a short example demonstrating the string type.
-The other types (int64, float64 and bool) work in the same way.
+The other types (int64, float64 and bool) work in the same manner.

 ```
 package main